4SAMU/InstaMint/README.md

 ## Key Features

--- Effortless NFT Minting: Transform your photos into unique NFTs with a simple, intuitive process, by providing a title, description, and price.
+1.Effortless NFT Minting: Transform your photos into unique NFTs with a simple, intuitive process, by providing a title, description, and price.

--- Decentralized Marketplace: Buy, sell, and browse a diverse collection of digital art securely on the Etherlink blockchain.
+2.Decentralized Marketplace: Buy, sell, and browse a diverse collection of digital art securely on the Etherlink blockchain.

--- XP & Reward System: Earn Experience Points for various actions:
+3.XP & Reward System: Earn Experience Points for various actions:

 - Mint NFT: 15 XP